Hong Kong Zoological and Botanical Gardens: Mammals and reptiles

 Yellow-cheeked gibbons, ring-tailed lemurs, white-faced saki, black-and-white ruffed lemurs and cotton-top tamarins all welcomed new additions to the family.

 The reptiles are primarily snakes, crocodilians, and turtles such as the African spurred tortoise, radiated tortoise, Chinese alligator and Burmese python.

 Birds

-Over 100 avian species have successfully reared young, including the Japanese red-crowned crane, peacock pheasant and the Bali mynah, all of which are highly endangered in the wild.
+Over 100 avian species have successfully reared young, including the red-crowned crane, peacock pheasant and the Bali mynah, all of which are highly endangered in the wild.